Home of Rhett & Link fans - the Mythical Beasts!

 During college, Rhett spent a summer in Slovakia.
 He has stated he was there to teach English, specifically "working at an English teaching camp" (BOM 144).
 In an Ear Biscuits episode, Link said that Rhett was in Slovakia at the same time that Link's then-girlfriend Christy (now his wife) was spending the summer on the west coast; in the Book of Mythicality, Link says this was "the summer after our junior year of college" (BOM 142).

 Rhett met his now-wife Jessie when she was a senior in high school and he was a junior in college (BOM 138).
 Their first semi-dating experience at a Valentine's Day banquet did not go well, but by the next year (once Jessie was in college), they were dating seriously.
 Rhett and Jessie became engaged when Jessie was only 19 years old (BOM 144).
-They married in 2001.
+They married on June 2, 2001.

 After graduating, Link went on to work for IBM redesigning the production line at a refurbishing facility.
 Rhett worked for a company called Black & Veatch designing underground systems for power plants.
 Rhett was eventually laid off when the company had to downsize following the Enron Corporation scandal.